 FFP2 MASKS

-with VALVE: To be used in hospitals, intensive therapy units and infective diseases units.
-By doctors, GPs, rescuers, red cross members and similar positions.
-Doctors can place a surgical mask over an FFP2 with valve.
+with VALVE: To be used in hospitals, intensive therapy units and infectious diseases units.
+By doctors, GPs, rescuers, Red Cross members and similar positions.
+Doctors can place a surgical mask over an FFP2 with a valve.

 FFP3 MASKS

-with VALVE: to be used in hospitals, intensive therapy units and infective diseases units.
-To be used by doctors, GPs, red cross rescuers and similar positions because more likely to be in contact with infected people.
+with VALVE: to be used in hospitals, intensive therapy units and infectious diseases units.
+To be used by doctors, GPs, Red Cross rescuers and similar positions because more likely to be in contact with infected people.

 without VALVE: to be used by armed forces exclusively when working in emergency scenarios in support of medical staff.
 The mask must be paired with protective glasses and disposable gloves.